 In generations gone by, in times of struggle and strife, people often made their own ornaments out of old magazine cut outs, leftover pieces of tin and scraps of fabric and wool.
 As many people face hard times this holiday, there are still many ways that you can add some Christmas cheer to your home very inexpensively.
-Finding the time to create these simple felt ornaments with family and friends will create longer lasting memories than twinkly trinkets from the department store.
+Finding the time to create these Simple Stitched Felt Christmas Ornaments with family and friends will create longer lasting memories than twinkly trinkets from the department store.

 My love of small felt ornaments began when I found these delicate little felt mittens that my great grandmother made.
 To think that her hands created these whimsical tiny pieces was more important than any store bought decoration.